 VZ-EYE472/36F-PI EYES NORMAL: 2015,2016

 VZ-TH1310/38F-VPI THYROID NORMAL

-2/23/17 As of right now we are not considering additional homes until Jinks is pregnant and we have an idea of possible litter size.
+2/23/17 As of right now we are considering additional homes on a very limited basis until we have an idea of possible litter size.

 Our list of suitable homes has been started.
 If you are interested in being considered to be a part of our Windrunner family please contact Pam.
 Be aware that due to our limited breeding program we are able to be particularly selective about where our cherished puppies live.
 They come with a future with great potential and lifetime of support.